Discovering Honolulu’s Chinatown

-The century old Chee Wo Tong is the oldest Chinese herb shop in Hawai`i and is a family-run third generation business.
-A Chinese herb shop window di
+The century-old Chee Wo Tong is the oldest Chinese herb shop in Hawai`i and is a family-run third-generation business.

 Food Court, 1120 Maunakea Street; in this open market are a variety of food stalls, lunch counters and small restaurants with a variety of Asian cuisines available plus produce stands, butcher shops, seafood shops, bakeries and more.

 Mei Sum Dim Sum, 1170 Nuuanu Avenue, 531-3268; this bright clean eatery offers a wide selection of Hong Kong-style dim sum such as shrimp dumpling, half-moon, lotus sugar bow, tripe, scallop dumpling, black bean sauce spareribs; the steamed dim sum and buns are light, fluffy and delectable; menu entrees include seaweed tofu soup, Szechuan shrimp, drunken chicken, pork ong choy, chow funn, look funn and much more.

 Be aware that the ladies pushing the dim sum carts around sometimes tend to just start putting dim sum baskets on your table without asking, so be sure to order specifically what you want.
 Open daily 7 AM – 8:45 PM.